General Questions

 Q: What if my driveway is painted?

-A: Your new driveway will be painted as close as possible to match your previous/existing driveway color.
+A: Your new driveway will be painted as close as possible to match your existing driveway color.

 Q: How will the new road affect my front yard?

 A: The edge of the new sidewalk will be approximately where your swale is now.
-The swale will be filled in and a portion of the front yard in the right-of-way area may be graded and sodded to continue to drain toward the road.
+The swale will be filled in and a portion of the front yard in the right-of-way area will be graded and sodded to ensure proper drainage toward the road.

 Q: Why do I have to sign the easement form?